borys-rudenko/blog/_posts/2019/blog/2019-06-13-how-i-built-my-blog.md

 You can also easily buy any domain register your GitHub site there.
 See below the detailed explanation how to do it.

 Note: You can also do the same if you are using GitLab.
+{: .notice}

 ## Custom domain
 If you want to have a custom name for yours blog instead of **'username'.github.io** - you can easily do this.
-Here is steps which you should follow:
+Here are steps which you should follow:
 1. Buy domain.
 You can use this web sites: [Godaddy](https://www.godaddy.com), [namecheap](https://www.namecheap.com)
 2. Create CNAME file in github root folder of your repo and put your domain into it
 3. Configure hosting with github pages and namecheap.
 [Tutorial](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages) for Namecheap as an example